mledoze/countries/README.md

  - the country code ISO 3166-1 alpha-3 (cca3)

- - alternative spellings of the country name
+ - alternative spellings of the country name (separated by spaces)

  - the country relevance